 Bodhi Trees in Thai Temples

-When you first arrive in Thailand, you are immediately struck by the prevalence of Buddhist temples, known in Thai as Wats.
+When you first arrive in Thailand, the prevalence of Buddhist temples, known in Thai as Wats is striking.
 They are everywhere from the tops of mountains to tiny villages to large cities.
 In Chiang Mai for example, there are more than 300 Wats most of which date back to the 13th-15th centuries.
 And no Wat would be complete without a Bodhi tree.
-Buddha attained enlightenment whilst meditating beneath a Bodhi tree; hence the great significance of the Bodhi tree in Buddhism.
+In fact Buddha attained enlightenment whilst meditating beneath a great Bodhi tree; hence the huge significance of Bodhi trees in Buddhism.

 Buddha was born Siddhartha Gautama in Lumbini in Nepal.
-As a prince, his family shielded him from the outside world and he was destined for a good life.
+As a prince, his family shielded him from the outside world in their desire to provide him with a good life.
 However, after stealing away from the royal palace and encountering the suffering of people outside, he chose a different path.
 He left the palace for good to seek the wisdom of teachers trained in meditation and control of the mind.

 Linking the Bodhi Tree with "Enlightenment"